Festivals-App/festivals-documentation/deployment/vm-deployment/README.md

 ### Securing the SSH settings

-Once you confirm that SSH login works and you have **sudo** rights, disable password authentication and strengthen the SSH configuration:
+After verifying that SSH login works and you have sudo privileges, disable password authentication and enhance the SSH configuration for improved security:

 ```bash
 ## Create a new config file